#1 of 30 Places to Visit in Varanasi

 #3 of 30 Places to Visit in Varanasi

-At a distance of 12 km from Varanasi Junction, New Vishwanath Mandir is a Hindu temple situated in the premises of Banaras Hindu University (BHU) in Varanasi.
-Dedicated to Lord Shiva, it is one of the popular temples in Banaras and also one of the biggest tourist attractions in the holy city of Varanasi.
+At a distance of 12 Km from Varanasi Junction, New Vishwanath Mandir, also known as Birla Temple is a Hindu temple situated in the premises of Banaras Hindu University (BHU) in Varanasi.
+Dedicated to Lord Shiva, it is one of the popular temples in Banaras and also one of the biggest tourist attractions that one must visit as part of the Varanasi tour packages.
+The temple is colloquially called VT, an acronym of Vishwanath Temple.
+The temple is under direct administration of the Banaras Hindu University.

 ...read more